 1. What the--??

-Authors with books that they feel are ready for publication prepare query letters (or synopses), which they plan to send to publishers or literary agents.
+Authors with books that they feel are ready for publication prepare query letters, which they plan to send to publishers or literary agents.
 They get these into the best possible condition, and then email them to Evil Editor.
 Evil Editor prints them exactly as they came to him, adding his own comments in a different color.
 Evil Editor's comments are intended for entertainment purposes only, although many readers insist on finding them instructional as well.
-The word limit for a synopsis is 400.
-Queries aren't limited by EE, but if you can't fit it on one page, it's probably too long.
+Queries aren't limited in length, but if you can't fit it on one page, it's probably too long.

 At the beginning of each Face-Lift is a feature called Guess the Plot.
-It includes five fake plots along with the correct plot for the title of the book.
+It includes several fake plots along with the correct plot for the title of the book.
 The fake plots are submitted by EE's Evil Minions, of which you are now one.
-Click on "Query Queue" in the sidebar for a list of titles waiting for fake plots.
+Click on "Queries Waiting" in the sidebar for a list of titles waiting for fake plots.
 Send as many as you like.

 You may comment on any post.
 When submitting a comment, try to be helpful or witty or both.
 All authors enjoy praise and constructive criticism.
 And don't forget to include praise for Evil Editor.